chg60/DEPhT/README.md

 models that we have already trained, and [below](#general-information) for the list of currently available models.

 If you have more than one model installed locally, you will need to tell DEPhT which model you'd like to use.
-Otherwise, it will choose one more-or-less at random, which will likely result in unexpectedly low-quality outputs.
+Otherwise, it will choose one more-or-less at random, which may result in unexpectedly low-quality outputs.

-    depht /path/to/my/sequence.fna /path/to/my/output/directory --model Pseudomonas
+    depht /path/to/my/sequence.fasta /path/to/my/output/directory --model Pseudomonas

 ### Runmode Selection